open/close all folders

 "Can you feel the storm?"

-Voiced by: Chase AshbakerThe Baz has been rejected from almost every fighting leauge on the planet, usually because he looks too lame or his fighting style doesn’t fit in.
+Voiced by: Chase AshbakerThe Baz has been rejected from almost every fighting league on the planet, usually because he looks too lame or his fighting style doesn’t fit in.
 He joins the Divekicking league as a last resort, due to their incredibly low standards.
 The Baz hasn’t won any money Divekicking just yet, so he is forced to take on odd jobs for Mob Boss Don Luo to pay his bills.
 He is currently tracking down Mr. N for a debt owed to the Don.

-His ground special, The Shocker, also gives him this for a short time.
+- His ground special, The Shocker, also gives him this for a short time.
 The price to pay here is that he can't move while he's doing it.

-Shout-Out: He sports the Fighterpedia logo on his muscle shirt.
+- Shout-Out: He sports the Fighterpedia logo on his muscle shirt.

-Whip It Good: He's got a whip that he uses to do a knock-off of Spider-man's Web Swing from the Marvel vs. Capcom series.
+- Whip It Good: He's got a whip that he uses to do a knock-off of Spider-man's Web Swing from the Marvel vs. Capcom series.
 In this case the kick does damage enemies.